chakritp/wdi-sm-51-chat-history/README.md

 1. Fork or clone this repo and run `npm install` in the root directory
 2. Run `nodemon`
 3. View the chat history in your browser at `http://localhost:3000`

+Note: The messages are ordered from most recent to least recent.